MAX1MDEV/FreeruCompanion/README.md

 The script does not complete subscriptions/reposts/likes on social networks, but such tasks can be completed automatically if they have no verification or if you have completed the same task before and have not cancelled the action.

-The script runs automatically as soon as the website page loads.
+The script runs after 2 sec.

-There is a known issue where the YT page opens automatically when you load a giveaway page.
+There is a known issue where the one page opens automatically when you load a giveaway page.

 [Changelog](CHANGELOG.md)